 Available to order online, our Nurse Kit requires a venous blood sample to be collected by a qualified medical practitioner and sent to our laboratory for testing.

-Available at our clinics throughout the UK, this venous blood test will detect IgG antibodies produced in response to Covid-19.
+Available at our clinics throughout the UK, this test will determine whether you have produced antibodies in response to a past Covid-19 infection or the vaccine.

 Covid-19 IgG IgM Instant Blood Test at a Clinic